daira/pluto-eris/README.md

 Correspondingly, the Pluto curve is defined over the larger base field than the Eris curve (p > q), but has the smaller order.
 The name of the Pluto curve starts with 'P' which is mnemonic for pairing-friendly.

+Triton is originally another Kuiper belt object, larger than Pluto, that was captured as a satellite of Neptune.

 ## Generation